Sem Sælands vei 2A

 What has Einstein and Newton got to do with the motion of the solar system bodies?

-The Centre for Earth Evolution and Dynamics was opened in March 2013, and is now in 2017 turned four SFF-year-old.
-CEED is a Center of Excellence (CEO) at University of Oslo, hosted by the Department of Geosciences.
+The Centre for Earth Evolution and Dynamics was opened in March 2013, and in 2017 turned into four SFF-year-old centre.
+CEED is a Centre of Excellence (CEO) at University of Oslo, hosted by the Department of Geosciences.

 Mauritius is best known as a tropical holiday paradise island in the Indian Ocean, but for an Earth Science research team led by Professor Trond H. Torsvik it is piece of a geological puzzle.
 Now they have found a new fragment of an ancient continental crust beneath the young, but inactive volcanoes on the island.